soft-lang/soft/README.md

 `VALUE6 PLUS4 INTEGER5`

-Next, the same NodePattern will match again, and a new ADD node will be created, which will be represented as another VALUE:
+Next, the same NodePattern will match again, and a new `ADD` node will be created, which will be represented as: `VALUE7`
-`VALUE7`

 The details of how the parsing algorithm works is out of scope for this document, but hopefully